 “Oh, God, Baby, please…” His voice is tortured and thick with arousal as he breaks his kiss.
 “We have to get up.
 Gail and Jason have the whole day planned and we have to get up.”
 I know he’s right, but he feels so good between my legs.
 I squeeze once more and grind my pelvis against him.

 “Ah!”
 His grunt sounds painful as he grabs my ass to hold me in place.
 “Baby, please!”
 He begs and almost sounds like he could cry.
 I stroke the hair off his forehead.
 After what has happened with Gail and Jason, he probably just doesn’t want to let them down today.

 “Okay, Baby.”
 I kiss him on his forehead and release my legs.
-He is breathing heavily and I know that he is so aroused right now that he can’t stand it.
+He’s breathing heavily, and I know that he’s so aroused right now that he can’t stand it.
 I know that when he usually has bad dreams or trouble sleeping, we make love if I’m awake, but last night he just fell asleep in my arms.
-Today he is most likely climbing the walls, but we both want to be there for Gail and Jason so we will have to put our needs aside for right now.
-I don’t know what the plans are for the day so I just don a robe and go in search of Gail.
+Today he’s most likely climbing the walls, but we both want to be there for Gail and Jason, so we’ll have to put our needs aside for right now.
+I don’t know what the plans are for the day, so I just don a robe and go in search of Gail.

 “Church?
 You decided to have the ceremony at a church?”
 I ask.

 “Well… yes,” she says a bit bemused.

 “I’m sorry.
 It’s just that the last I heard, things were rushed, and you were just going to have an officiant… and now you’re having it at a church.
 I think that’s wonderful!”
 I take her hand and she smiles.